OCESS/orbitx/CONTRIBUTING.md

 python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. orbitx.proto
 ```

+If you get any errors, make sure all the commands in README.md Project Setup
+have completed successfully, especially `make install` (or equivalently
+`pip install -r requirements.txt`).

 ### You're done!

 At this point, you can change whatever you want in OrbitX!
 If you want your